 While there are a few issues that the C-suite has in general, the chief sales officer is clearly not convinced of the CMO’s value in almost any capacity.

-Much of that is focused on monetary value to the business.
+Much of that focus is on monetary value to the business.
 It’s becoming increasingly important for marketers to prove ROI on all of their activities.
 According to the bi-annual CMO survey, around 60% of marketing leaders are feeling pressure from the C-suite to ‘prove’ the value of marketing activities.